 Develop and implement comprehensive and coordinated transportation strategies to achieve mobility, connectivity, and safety for people of all ages.

 Promote environmental sustainability with a focus on measurable outcomes.

-For more details regarding projects and initiatives the City is undertaking in support of these Council goals, visit the Council Goals and Accomplishments page.
+For more details regarding projects and initiatives the City is undertaking in support of these Council goals, visit Council Goals and Accomplishments.

 The Council Transportation Committee also meets on an as-needed basis to discuss transportation issues in Mountain View.